-Parameter Description Cluster The name of the target ACK cluster.
-Scale-in Threshold In a scaling group managed by cluster-autoscaler, the system automatically calculates the ratio of the requested resources to the resource capacity of a node.
-If the ratio is lower than the threshold, nodes in the scaling group are removed from the ACK cluster.Note Scale-out events are automatically triggered based on the scheduling of pods.
-Therefore, you only need to configure scale-in rules.
-Defer Scale-in For The amount of time that the cluster must wait before the cluster scales in.
+Parameter Description Cluster The name of the cluster.
+Scale-in Threshold For a scaling group managed by cluster-autoscaler, set this parameter to a value that is calculated by dividing the volume of requested resources on a node by the resource capacity of the node.
+If the actual value is lower than the threshold, the node is removed from the cluster.Note In auto scaling, scale-out is automatically triggered based on the node scheduling of the cluster.
+Therefore, you are required to set scale-in parameters only.
+Defer Scale-in For The time to wait after the scale-in threshold is met and before the scale-in event starts.
 Unit: minutes.
-The default value is 10 minutes.
-Cooldown The cooldown time after a scale-in event is triggered.
-No scale-in event will be triggered again during this period of time.
+Default value: 10.
+Cooldown The cooldown period after a node is removed.
+No scale-in events are triggered during this period.
 Unit: minutes.
-The default value is 10 minutes.
+Default value: 10.

-- Select an instance type based on your workload requirements, such as a regular instance,
+- Select an instance type based on your workload requirements, such as a general purpose

-an ECS instance with GPU capabilities, or a preemptible instance.
+instance, an GPU-accelerated ECS instance, or a preemptible instance.
 Then, click

 - Configure worker nodes.

 Parameter Description Node Type The types of nodes in the scaling group.
 The node types must be the same as those in the cluster.
-Instance Type The types of instances in the scaling group.
+Instance Type The instance types in the scaling group.
 Selected Types The instance types that you have selected.
-You can select up to 10 instance types.
+You can select a maximum of 10 instance types.
 System Disk The system disk of the scaling group.
 Mount Data Disk Specifies whether to mount data disks to the scaling group.
 By default, no data disk is mounted.
 Instances The number of instances in the scaling group.Note

-- Existing instances in the cluster are not taken into account.
+- Existing instances in the cluster are not included.

-- By default, the minimum number of instances is 0.
-If you specify one or more instances, the system will add instances to the scaling group.
-When a scale-out event is triggered, instances in the scaling group are added to the cluster to which the scaling group is bound.
+- By default, the minimum number of instances is zero.
+When the number of instances exceeds zero, the system adds instances to the scaling group.
+When a scale-out event is triggered, instances in the scaling group are added to the cluster where the scaling group resides.

-Key Pair The key pair used to log on to the nodes after these nodes are added to the ACK cluster.
-You can create key pairs in the ECS console.Note Currently, only key pair logon is supported.
-Scaling Mode You can select Standard or Swift mode.
+Key Pair The key pair used to log on to the nodes after the nodes are added to the ACK cluster.
+You can create key pairs in the ECS console.Note Only key pair logon is supported.
+Scaling Mode You can select Standard or Swift.
 RDS whitelist The Relational Database Service (RDS) instances that can be accessed by the nodes in the scaling group after a scale-out event is triggered.
-Node Label Node labels are automatically attached to the nodes added to the ACK cluster after a scale-out event is triggered.
-Taints After you add taints to a node, ACK will not assign pods to the node.
+Node Label Node labels are automatically attached to the nodes that are added to the ACK cluster after a scale-out event is triggered.
+Taints After you add taints to a node, ACK does not schedule pods to the node.

 - Click OK to create the scaling group.

-- On the Auto Scaling page, you can find a newly created scaling group in the regular instance section.
+- On the Auto Scaling page, you can find the newly created scaling group in the general purpose instance

 - Why does the auto scaling component fail to add nodes after a scale-out event is triggered?

-- Whether you have authorized the Resource Access Management (RAM) roles to manage the cluster.
-Whether the authorization process is performed on each cluster involved in the scale-out event.
+- You have not authorized the RAM roles to manage the cluster.
+Authorization must be performed on each cluster involved in the scale-out event.

 - Why does the auto scaling component fail to remove nodes after a scale-in event is

-- Whether the pods in the kube-system namespace are running on the nodes.
+- Pods in the kube-system namespace are running on the node.

-For more frequently asked questions about the auto scaling component, visit the open source community.
+For more information about the auto scaling feature, see descriptions in the open source community.